Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

 Think about the best manager you’ve ever had; Now think about the worst.
 What were the biggest differences between those two individuals?
 It’s almost certain that they had disparate leadership styles.
 It’s often said that employees “don’t leave a job, they leave a manager.”

-But while it’s great to point to model leadership examples, these may not get to the heart of the problem.
+But the thing about bad leadership behaviors is they’re sometimes hard to recognize.
+Often the intention and the impact of those behaviors are not the same.
 Sometimes leaders alienate their employees without even knowing what they’re doing wrong.
 Such behaviors could be driving employees crazy and even leading to attrition within the team.